MobaHinted/client/readme.md

 Nah.
 I play League, the clients/tools are annoying, and I want one that has all of my favorite features without the ads or anything like that.

+If you want to thank me, then send me an email, report an issue, or star this repository; there is also a Sponsor option for one-off gifts, go crazy.

+### Privacy

-No data is automatically transmitted to me, except if you enable (default is disabled) periodic information dumps for analytics and debugging purposes, or if you include it in the feedback form.
+No data is automatically transmitted to me, except if you enable periodic information dumps (disabled by default) for analytics and debugging purposes, or if you include it in the feedback form.
+The exact data included is up to you to select.

-If you opt to use data on my server, then the data is available to CloudFlare and DigitalOcean, I only track occurences of data access, no user data; it's faster not to, but league data is kind of fat, particularly in its initial download.
+If you opt to use data from my server instead of downloading it, then whatever data about you is available to CloudFlare and DigitalOcean, I only track occurences of data access, no user data.
+It's faster not to, but league data is pretty fat - particularly in its initial download.

-If you want to thank me, then send me an email, report an issue, or star this repository; there is also a Sponsor option for one-off gifts.
+There are also lots of API requests of course, so Riot has access to whatever data about you, too.
+But if you don't want them to have your data, then you'd have to not play league ... so ...

 ## License
 This software is licensed under GPLv3, and as such can be shared freely.
 Crediting me is good.